-Initial badging appointments and badge pickups must be scheduled online.
-Airport tenants and businesses will be contacted about scheduling appointments.
-Initial appointments last approximately 20 minutes, depending on the operational access required.
+All badging appointments must be scheduled online.
+All appointments last approximately 15 minutes, depending on the operational access required.

 The badging application must have all fields completed, reviewed, and signed by your Authorized Signatory (AS) prior to arriving at the scheduled badge appointment.
 Failure to complete the application, to provide necessary I-9 documents, or to have necessary AS approval will result in badge denial or at least rescheduling the appointment.

 Applicants must contact their Authorized Signatory for information and direction on the badging application.
 If you own or lease a hangar, you are the Authorized Signatory.
 Additionally, badging is now a two-step process.
 At the initial badge appointment, documents pertaining to an applicant’s badge eligibility will be sent to TSA.
 Badge applicants must wait until the credentialing office receives notice of government approval.
 Once confirmed, the badge applicant’s Authorized Signatory will be notified to make a second appointment for training and to receive the badge.
 ID must be re-verified when picking up a badge